MariaDB starting with 10.0.1

 A few scenarios where one might need to update statistics tables manually:

 - Deleting the statistics.
-Currently, ANALYZE TABLE command will collect the statistics, but there is no special command to delete statistics.
+Currently, the ANALYZE TABLE command will collect the statistics, but there is no special command to delete statistics.

 - Running ANALYZE on a different server.
 ANALYZE TABLE does a full table scan, which can put too much load on the server.
 It is possible to run ANALYZE on the slave, and then take the data from statistics tables on the slave and apply it on the master.